-In this section, we prove Theorem 3.8.
-We start by recalling the theorem.
+In this section, we begin with a proof of Theorem 3.10.
+Let us start by recalling the theorem.

-Theorem 3.8.
+Theorem 3.10.
 Any monotone algebraic circuit with summation and production gates that computes a transparent polynomial f, has size at least |supp(f)| / 4.

-This result is an extension of the ideas in the work of Hrubeš and Yehudayoff [HY21].
+This result is an extension of the ideas in the work of Hrubeš & Yehudayoff [HY21].
 Their argument shows that any bivariate monotone circuit of size s that computes a polynomial with convexly independent support outputs a polynomial with support at most 4s.
-They achieve this by keeping track of the largest polygon (having most vertices) that one can build using the polynomials computed at all the gates in the circuit.
+They achieve this by keeping track of the largest polygon (in terms of the number of vertices) that one can build using the polynomials computed at all the gates in the circuit.
 They then inductively show that no gate (leaf, addition, multiplication) can increase the number of vertices by 4.
-We are able to show the same bound for production and summation gates, by working with a monotone bivariate circuit over $y_1$ , $y_2$ that is allowed some auxiliary variables z for summations and productions.
+We are able to show the same bound for production and summation gates, by working with a monotone bivariate circuit over y_1, y_2 that is allowed some auxiliary variables z for summations and productions.

-An important component of the proof in [HY21] is that if the sum or product of two monotone polynomials in convexly independent, then so are each of the two inputs.
-However, the allowing for summations and productions means that some monomials that are computed internally could get "zeroed out".
+An important component of the proof in [HY21] is that if the sum or product of two monotone polynomials is convexly independent, then so are each of the two inputs.
+However, allowing for summations and productions means that some monomials that are computed internally could get "zeroed out".
 In fact, summation and production gates do not quite "preserve convex dependencies".
-For example, the convexly dependent support $\{y_1y_2, y_1y_2z, y_1y_2z^2\}$ when passed through sumz produces just $\{y_1y_2\}$ , which is convexly independent.
+For example, the convexly dependent support $\{y_1y_2, y_1y_2z, y_1y_2z^2\}$ when passed through sum_z produces just $\{y_1y_2\}$, which is convexly independent.

-In order to prove Theorem 3.8, we get around this by working directly with the support projected down to the "true" variables, which we call y-support in our arguments.
+In order to prove Theorem 3.10, one can get around this by working directly with the support projected down to the "true" variables, which we call y-support in our arguments.
 It turns out that summations and productions indeed preserve convex dependencies that are in the y support of the input polynomial.
-We now show a complete proof.

-We start by recalling the concepts of shadow complexity and transparent polynomials.
+Before we begin a formal proof, let us recal the concepts of shadow complexity and transparent polynomials.

 Definition 6.1 (Shadow complexity [HY21]).
-For a polynomial $f(x_1, ..., x_n)$ , its shadow complexity $\sigma(f)$ is defined as follows.
+For a polynomial $f(x_1, ..., x_n)$, its shadow complexity $\sigma(f)$ is defined as follows, where the max is taken over linear maps.